Cyprus Storms Live

 Note that by disabling certain categories of cookies, you may be prevented from accessing some features of our site or certain content or functionality may not be available.

 Some newer web browsers incorporate "Do Not Track" features.
 Currently, no industry standard exists for handling "Do Not Track" requests, therefore at this time, our website may not respond to "Do Not Track" requests or headers from these browsers.

 You have the right to access any personal data that you have provided to us or that we maintain about you.
 In addition, you have the right to withdraw any consent previously granted or to request correction, amendment, restriction, anonymisation or deletion of your personal data and to request an explanation about the processing.

 In certain cases, your request may be denied on the basis of a legitimate exception such as where making information available would reveal personal data about another person or where we are legally prevented from disclosing such information.

-If we are unable to resolve your concerns, you have the right to contact your local data privacy supervisory authority or seek a remedy through the courts if you believe your rights have been breached.
+If we are unable to resolve your concerns, you have the right to contact the Cyprus or your local data privacy supervisory authority or seek a remedy through the courts if you believe your rights have been breached.

 Changes to our privacy statement

 If we make significant changes to our Privacy Statement that materially alter our privacy practices, we may notify you via email and/or by an announcement on our website.